 If you are an Android user, you must keep ADB and Fastboot environment set up on your computer.
 Normally, we need to send commands to our device via computer from within the platform-tools folder.
-Thankfully, having setup system-wide ADB and fastboot on your Windows 10 PC, you can access ADB and Fastboot from any screen.
-To use ADB and fastboot on Linux or Mac you can download the latest platform-tools that’s a part of the Android SDK.
+Having set up universal or system-wide ADB and fastboot on your Windows 10 PC, you can access ADB and Fastboot from any screen on your computer and easily execute desired commands in the cmd window.
+To use ADB and fastboot on Linux or Mac you can download the latest platform-tools that’s a part of the Android SDK or Studio.

-Setting up ADB (Android Debug Bridge) and fastboot tools on Windows, Linux or Mac is pretty easy as you only need to download the ADB and Fastboot SDK Platform-Tools Zip file from below and extract it to your desktop.
+Setting up ADB (Android Debug Bridge) and fastboot tools on Windows, Linux or Mac is pretty easy.
+You only need to download the ADB and Fastboot SDK Platform-Tools Zip file from below and extract it to your desktop.
 Besides, there are a number of 3rd-party tools and utilities available out there to help you get ADB and Fastboot ready on your computer.

 In our detailed guide below, we’ll be describing how you can setup system-wide ADB and fastboot on Windows 10.

-- Download the ADB and Fastboot SDK Platform-Tools and extract the zip file to your desktop.
+- Download the latest ADB and Fastboot SDK Platform-Tools and extract the zip file to your desktop.

 - Now create a new folder named “Android” in the root directory of the C Drive on your computer so that the patch of the directory is C:\Android\.